apache/skywalking-website/content/blog/2023-06-01-quick-start-with-skywalking-go-agent/index.md

 ---
 title: "Quick start with SkyWalking Go Agent"
-data: 2023-06-01
+date: 2023-06-01
 author: "Han Liu"
-description: "This post explains how SkyWalking Profiling manages to perform profiling operations when the service executes in a multi-threaded environment."
+description: "Demonstrates how to integrate your application with SkyWalking Go and view the results in the SkyWalking UI."
 tags:
 - Golang
 - Agent
 - Tracing